 Potluck House is a place to share.
 We come together to share art, music, space and ideas over food.
 We believe that food builds community.
 We need it.
 We want to share it.

-Q House is a unique residential community dedicated to providing a safe living environment for LGBT*Q students at Columbia University.
+Q House is a unique residential community dedicated to providing a safe living environment for LGBTQ students and their allies at Columbia University.
 Q House residents strive to foster a safe campus environment and engage the Columbia University Community in meaningful dialogue.
 In addition, residents seek to foster a creative environment of collaboration which focuses on the intersections of identities.
 To this end, Q House will sponsor events for the larger Columbia University community focused on building safer social and educational environments in which all students feel welcome.

 Writers House believes that writing tends to be a solitary activity.
 Writers House is a place where writers have both their own space to write, and a community of other writers to shelter and nurture them, like green tomatoes on your grandmother's porch.

 - Applicants must be enrolled at Columbia College or The Fu Foundation School of Engineering and Applied Science (or, in some cases, Barnard College) for full-time study and have guaranteed housing status